Rct567/FrequencyMan/README.md

 # Target settings

-For each defined target, the following setting are available:
+For each defined target, the following settings are available:

 | Setting | Type | Description | Default value      |
 |---------|------|-------------|-------|